welcor/cms-ce/README.md

 ## Checking out the code

 To check out all of the code, you have to have Git installed.
 If you have not git installed, please see instructions [here](http://help.github.com/set-up-git-redirect).
-First clone the repository (and all submodules) with the following command:
+First clone the repository with the following command:

-	git clone --recursive git@github.com:enonic/cms-ce.git
+	git clone git@github.com:enonic/cms-ce.git

 ## Building with Maven